Chatsworth International School: History

 Chatsworth International School opened in January 1995.
-It is a product of a handful of teachers and students founding the school in Upper Serangoon.
+A handful of students and teachers founded the school in Upper Serangoon.

 In 1998, Chatsworth moved to a centrally located campus off Orchard Road, the original home of the Singapore Chinese Girls’ School, which is designated as a heritage site.

 Chatsworth opened an international primary campus in the East in 2005.
 In August 2018, Chatsworth International School opened a permanent campus at Bukit Timah, catering to students from Kindergarten to Year 13.
-The East Campus was closed in June 2018 and Orchard Campus in June 2020 as the land was returned to the local authorities.
+The East Campus was closed in June 2018, following the closure of the Orchard Campus in June 2020.
+The land was returned to the local authorities.

 Location and facilities

 Chatsworth International School is located next to Bukit Timah Nature Reserve.
-It is a short shuttle bus ride from the nearby Sixth Avenue MRT station.
-The school is equipped with facilities including a multi-purpose/performance hall, indoor sports hall, swimming pool, football pitch, sheltered amphitheatre, drama room, maker space, music practice rooms, art rooms and more that support the students' learning needs and interests.
+And is located in the vicinity of the Sixth Avenue MRT station.
+The school is equipped with facilities including a multi-purpose/performance hall, indoor sports hall, swimming pool, football pitch, sheltered amphitheatre, drama room, maker space, music practice rooms, and rooms.

 Curriculum

 Students from K1 to Year 6 (ages 3 to 11) follow the IB Primary Years Programme.
 The IB Middle Years Programme is offered to students from Years 7 to 11 (ages 12 to 15).
-Year 12 and 13 students (ages 16 to 18) take the IB Diploma Programme, which is designed to prepare them for further education at the tertiary level.
+Year 12 and 13 students (ages 16 to 18) take the IB Diploma Programme.

-Beyond the classroom
+Activities

 Chatsworth International School is a member of the Athletics Conferences of Singapore International Schools, (ACSIS) where students aged 8 to 19 years old from Singapore’s international schools compete.